denoland/manual/node/compatibility_mode.md

 `package.json`, to automatically lookup types and use them during type checking.

-In the long term, we'd like to provide ability to consume TypeScript code authored for the Node.js runtime.
+In the long term, we'd like to provide ability to consume TypeScript code authored for the Node runtime.